snowplow/documentation/docs/get-started/modeling/index.md

 ---
 title: "Running your first data models"
-sidebar_position: 5
+sidebar_position: 7
-sidebar_label: "Modeling data"
+sidebar_label: "Run a data model"
 description: "Using a data model to aggregate your data"
 ---